BioJulia/PopGen.jl/docs/getting_started/comparison.md

 2. written in a single language
 3. easy to use

 So, we'd like to prove that Julia and PopGen.jl actually achieves that by showing a few benchmarks comparing PopGen.jl to `adegenet` and `pegas`, which along with `ape` are arguably the most commonly used and robust population genetic packages available.
-It's worth mentioning that we ourselves use and have published with these packages, and are tremendously grateful for the work invested in those packages.
-We love those folks and have tremendous respect and envy for the work they continue to do!
+It's worth mentioning that we ourselves use and have published work incorporating these packages, and are tremendously grateful for the work invested in those packages.
+We appreciate those folks and have tremendous respect and envy for the work they continue to do!
 Here are links to [adegenet](https://github.com/thibautjombart/adegenet), [pegas](https://academic.oup.com/bioinformatics/article/26/3/419/215731/), and [ape](https://cran.r-project.org/package=ape).